-Introduction to Entavir 0.5 mg Tablet
+Introduction to Entavir 0.5 mg Tablets

 Entavir 0.5mg Tablet contains Entecavir which belongs to the group of medicines called Antiviral agents.
 It is used to treat chronic Hepatitis-B infection in adults, children, and adolescents (2-18 years old).
 Hepatitis B is a viral infection that attacks the liver and can cause both acute and chronic disease.